copperdogma/cursor-project-bootstrapper/bootstrapping/project-types/programming/planning/design.md

 [PROJECT TITLE]

+**START CRITICAL NOTES -- DO NOT REMOVE**
-**Note**: This document outlines the technical design and implementation details (HOW), based on the requirements in `requirements.md`.
+- This document outlines the technical design and implementation details (HOW), based on the requirements in `requirements.md`.
+- Keep this document formatted according to `design-template.md`
+- Should we transition to the next phase? `scratchpad.mdc` will explain what script to run to do that.
+**END CRITICAL NOTES -- DO NOT REMOVE**

 ---